 - A large salad with grilled chicken and low-fat dressing alongside a whole-grain dinner roll

 On some days, you don't have time to cook an entire meal after hitting the gym.
-For times when you need something a bit quicker to tide you over before a full meal, here are a few post-workout snack suggestions:
+For times when you need something a bit quicker to tide you over before a full meal, here are a few of the best post-workout snack suggestions:

 - Peanut butter spread on graham crackers